iifl-logo

 The Banks financial accounting and reporting systems given its complexity are highly dependent on the Banks IT systems.
 We obtained an understanding of IT systems used by the Bank and the applications implemented.
 For this purpose, we had discussions with the process owners on the defined policy/process/procedures of the Banks IT control environment that is relevant to the audit and reviewed the processes followed with regard to the major applications to understand the financial risks posed by people-process and technology.

-Henee IT system controls has been considered as a Key Audit Matter. (c) verifying the results obtained from the systems with the other information sources; and
+Hence we have determined IT system controls as a Key Audit Matter. c) verifying the results obtained from the systems with the other information sources; and

 The Key Audit Matter How the matter was addressed in our audit

-Investments constitute 21.64 per cent of the Banks total assets.
+Investments constitute 19.23 per cent of the Banks total assets.
 These are governed by the circulars and directives of the RBI.
-These directions of RBI, inter-alia, cover valuation of investments, classification of investments, Identification of non- performing investments, the corresponding non-recognition of income and provision there against.
-Our audit procedures with respect to audit of Treasury, focused on -
+These directions of RBI, inter-alia, cover valuation of investments, classification of investments, identification of non- performing investments, the corresponding non-recognition of income and provision there against.
+Our audit procedures with respect to audit of Treasury function included:

-The valuation of unquoted investments and thinly traded investments is an area of inherent risk because of market volatility, unavailability of reliable prices and macroeconomic uncertainty. a) We evaluated and understood the Banks internal control system to comply with relevant RBI guidelines regarding valuation, classification, Identification of NPIs, provisioning/depreciation related to investments.
+The valuation of unquoted investments and thinly traded investments is an area of inherent risk because of market volatility, unavailability of reliable prices and macroeconomic uncertainty. a) We evaluated and understood the Banks internal control system to comply with relevant RBI guidelines regarding classification of investments, valuation thereof, identification and classification of NPIs, provisioning / depreciation related to investments etc.

-Valuation of investments, classification, Identification of non-performing investments and provisioning related to investments are critical functions. b) For the selected sample of investments in hand, we tested accuracy and compliance with the RBI Master Circulars and directions by re-performing valuation for each category of the security.
+Valuation of investments, classification, identification of non- performing investments and provisioning related to investments are critical functions affecting the financial statements. b) For selected samples of investments in hand, we tested accuracy and compliance with the RBI Master Circulars and directions by re-performing valuations for each category of investments in accordance with the accounting policies of the Bank.
 Samples were selected after ensuring that all the categories of investments (based on nature of security) were covered in the sample.

-The valuation of each category (type) of the aforesaid securities is to be done as per the method prescribed in circulars and directives issued by the RBI which involves collection of data/information from various sources such as FIBIL rates, rates quoted on BSE/NSE, financial statements of unlisted companies etc. c) Independently test-checked valuation of unquoted investments, based on the financial statements for the year ended March 31, 2025 or on the basis of other prescribed procedures in terms of the RBI guidelines.
+The valuation of each category (type) of the aforesaid securities is to be done as per the method prescribed in circulars and directives issued by the RBI which involves collection of data/information from various sources such as FIBIL rates, rates quoted on BSE/NSE, financial statements of unlisted companies etc. c) For selected samples, we independently test-checked valuation of unquoted investments, based on the latest available financial statements of the investee entity or on the basis of other prescribed procedures in terms of the RBI guidelines.

-Considering the complexities and extent of judgment involved in the valuation, volume of transactions, investments on hand and degree of regulatory focus, we determined the above area as a Key Audit Matter. d) We assessed and evaluated the process of identification of NPIs and corresponding reversal of income and creation of provision.
+Considering the complexities and extent of judgment involved in the valuation, volume of transactions, investments on hand and degree of regulatory focus, we have determined the above aspect as a Key Audit Matter. d) We assessed and evaluated the process of identification of NPIs and corresponding reversal of income and creation of provisions.
+We also carried out substantive audit procedures to re-compute independently the provision required to be maintained and depreciation to be provided in accordance with the RBI circulars and directives

 (iv) Assessment of Provisions and Contingent liabilities including in respect of certain litigations, various claims filed by other parties not acknowledged as debt (Schedule 12 read with Note 15 of Schedule 17 to the financial statements):